StevenH237/AdventOfCode2023/writeups/Day5.md

 Side note, this is exactly the reason I *made* the automatic test runner.
 Instant confirmation I'd done something wrong without confidently giving an answer anyway and I put it into the site and get told "no".

 I decided to take a break at that point, walked home from the coffee shop I'd thus far coded at, and re-read the puzzle.
 I nearly instantly figured out the error at that point — I'd swapped the input and output range starts.
 (I also initially did that when I was writing this post!
-I'm glad I noticed before committing it.)
+I'm glad I noticed before committing it. *Edit Dec 17: No, I didn't fully notice everything!
+A couple paragraphs above have been fixed.*)

 ```
 Test file: example1.txt / Expected output: 35 / Actual output: 35